TWW-project properties and settings

 Attention

-Using Multiedit with projet relations widgets encounters yet some bugs on QGIS side, handle with care when altering theses attributes. (as of today with QGIS 3.34.4)
+With QGIS Version before 3.40: Using Multiedit with projet relations widgets encounters some bugs on QGIS side, handle with care when altering theses attributes.

 Note